webobscure/webobscure/README.md

-- 👋 Hi, I’m @webobscure
+- 👋 Hi, I’m @webobscure.
-- 👀 I’m interested in ...
+- 👀 I’m interested in SPA,Web applications.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React,Typescript.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on cool projects.
-- 📫 How to reach me ...
+- 📫 How to reach me obscurium@icloud.com.

 <!---
 webobscure/webobscure is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.